What a 12-Year Tulum Resident Actually Thinks About the Place

 Three things:

 The beach is public.
 By Mexican law, all beaches are public property.
 Beach clubs cannot deny you access to the ocean.
-Look for the public access points every few hundred meters along the beach road.
-You don't need to pay a beach club minimum to swim.
+Look for the public access points every few hundred meters along the beach road — you don't need to pay a beach club minimum to swim.

-But come with your eyes open.
-Tulum is developing fast, not always responsibly.
-The beach road can feel like an outdoor shopping mall disguised as a jungle path.
-And the sargassum situation is real.
+Just come informed.
+Tulum is developing fast, and not always responsibly.
+The beach road can feel like an outdoor shopping mall disguised as a jungle path, and the sargassum situation is real.